 Parking for staff and visitors will be developed to take the multiple uses of the building into account.
 In determining the size and location of the parking lots, consideration will be given to the use of the building for community access as well as student safety.
 ADA and other code requirements will be addressed in the design of parking.
 Sidewalks will be featured around the perimeter of the school and shall be concrete with monolithic concrete curbing.
 Access to the parking lots, playfields, bus and parent pickup/drop-off areas, and access for student walkers will be addressed.
 Sidewalks should be designed to accommodate students who walk or ride bicycles to school.
 The number of driveways that are crossed by sidewalks should be eliminated/minimized as much as practicable.
 Playgrounds will include paved (dry) play areas, replacement multi-purpose fields, and new playscape equipment.
-The Early Childhood and Kindergarten play areas shall each be located in close proximity to their classrooms and enclosed by a fence.
+Kindergarten play area should be located in close proximity to their classrooms and enclosed by a fence.
 Intermediate play areas should be located away from classroom areas, and in close proximity to the gymnasium and/or cafeteria.
-Consideration will be given to the possibility of outdoor classroom spaces, nature trails and the like.
+Consideration will be given to the possibility of outdoor classroom spaces.